Xtdzs/Pure-Numpy-based-Deep-Learning-Framework/README.md

 # A brief description of the achieved effect
-A pure numpy-based deep learning framework (not including TensorFlow, PyTorch, or other existing frameworks)
+A pure numpy-based deep learning framework (not including TensorFlow, PyTorch, or other existing frameworks) (It may help you understand more deeply how neural networks are implemented.)

 Just as written in main.py, the model
 ```python